Portfolio

 This project explored a scVI model (variational autoencoder for single-cell data) in a federated setting using the Flower framework (Flower.ai) and the SecAgg+ secure aggregation protocol.
 For comparison, the same model was also trained in a centralized setting.

 This project studies cell-free DNA (cfDNA) fragments that circulate in the blood.
 These fragments originate from many different cell types across the body.
 When tissues are damaged or diseased, they release more DNA than usual, altering the overall composition of cfDNA in the bloodstream.
 By identifying which cell types the DNA comes from, we can gain an early view of tissue health and disease signals.
-I applied several deconvolution methods to estimate cell type proportions from bulk DNA methylation data.
-Regression-based approaches (NNLS, Lasso, Ridge, Elastic Net) model methylation profiles as mixtures of reference cell types.
-In addition, I developed:

 - A variational autoencoder (VAE) that reconstructs CpG profiles while jointly predicting cell type proportions.